 - Purchase the complete Expat Arrivals Austria Guide (PDF)

-Austria is a modern, cosmopolitan and efficiently run country; and expats might even find that day-to-day life is easier in their new home than in their country of origin.
+Austria is a modern, cosmopolitan and efficiently run country.
+Expats might even find that day-to-day life is easier in their new home than in their country of origin, and culture shock is likely to be minimal.
 Austria is known for its organised systems of transportation, its contemporary housing, excellent healthcare and moderate cost of living.
-Expats from developed countries will therefore experience minimal culture shock.

 Language barrier in Austria

 The language barrier might well prove to be the greatest challenge facing expats moving to Austria.
 The official language of Austria is German; however, Austrian German differs greatly from that spoken in Germany.
 In addition, Austrian German is full of regional particularities.
 Learning basic words and phrases – or even better, enrolling in a language class – will help expats integrate into Austrian culture.